innerbanner

 WHY IS CLOUD COMPUTING IMPORTANT?

-In the days before “the cloud” too over, businesses and individuals had to ensure the safety of their own data on their own hard drives and servers.
+In the days before “the cloud” took over, businesses and individuals had to ensure the safety of their own data on their own hard drives and servers.
 For larger companies, the amount of storage this took was astronomical.
 Spikes in user activity on their websites would often crash them; can you imagine having a business which closes its doors every time customers want to spend cash en masse?
 On the flip side of that coin, writing this today, most people can’t even imagine having to keep photographs and videos of loved ones on tapes and in photobooks, as cloud saving through our cell phones has become so normal, its existence is often just assumed.

 Due to Cloud technology giving people the ability to scale and adapt instantaneously.
 A wise man once said that with every minute organizing, an hour is earned.
 As the Cloud stores organizes all of your information on carefully maintained systems, there’s no surprise that research shows businesses which strategically measure their use of technology make more money.

-THE TYPES OF CLOUD COMPUTERS
+TYPES OF CLOUD COMPUTERS

 Okay, so if Cloud technology is something we all use, most likely on a daily basis, what stores all of this information?
 Well, Cloud computers are broken down into four unique deployment models, public cloud, private cloud, hybrid cloud and multi-cloud.
 Additionally, depending on a user’s individual needs, they may be better suited with a Saas (Software as a Service), a Paas (Platform as a Service) and IaaS (Infrastructure as a Service).
 These considerations will determine a company’s Cloud migration strategy.
 Below are the basics of these categories.